 Currently the site is closed: ANNUAL CLOSURE

-Reopening of the site is scheduled for Saturday, june the 5th 2021
+Reopening of the site is scheduled for Thursday, Mai the 26, 2022

 (Attention: this date is likely to be delayed, according to the importance of the damage discovered after the winter and the surplus of preparation and safety work induced.